klicat/riot-stx/README.md

  <tag2></tag2>
  <script>
   export default {
+    stx: {
-    stx: {// by declaring stx.message it auto-subscribes to any change on it message:null
+      // by declaring stx.message, this component auto-subscribes to any change on it message:null
     }
  </script>